tari-project/tari/RFC/src/Glossary.md

 `Validated` blocks are added to the [blockchain] and propagated to peers.

 ## Tari Coin
-[tari coin]: #tari-coin "The base layer token"
+[tari token]: #tari-coin "The base layer token"

 The base layer token.
 Tari coins are released according to the [emission schedule] on the Tari [base layer] [blockchain] in [coinbase transaction]s.

 ## Trusted Node